 “I apologize for my brothers’ outbursts.
 This whole situation has clearly gotten them riled up.”
 He clasped his hands together.
-“Their actions today do not define how the Foxmans view the Romanos, and I hope this does not sour our relationship in the future.”
+“Their actions today do not define how the Foxmans view the Romanos, and I hope this doesn’t sour our relationship in the future.”
 A pause.
 “I’m sure we will be able to work something out.”
 Francis stood, pulling his napkin from his lap and setting it to the side.
 “We appreciate the invitation.”
 He smiled cordially at Fortuna.
 “And congratulations, Fortuna.
 Ambrose is a lucky man.”
 With that, he too left the room.

 Whispers returned with his exit.

 Caporegime Donato rubbed his bad leg again and shook his head.
 “I knew it from the beginning.
 Those boys aren’t suited for this kind of business.”

 Out of the corner of her eye, Cadence saw Feliciano smirk.
 The guy really had a punchable face.
 Why was Feliciano enjoying this so much anyways?
-Probably enjoys other people’s suffering since he’s so miserable himself.
+Probably enjoyed other people’s suffering since he was so miserable himself.
 What a stand-up person.

 “You’re just jealous ‘cause they hit it big in half the time it took you to,” Caporegime Bendetto said as he shoved a large piece of steak in his mouth.

 “I’m not the type of person to worry about pride,” Donato returned, “but don’t tell me you’ve never thought about them like that.
 You know best that their needs to be a separation between business business and personal business.”

 Cadence resisted arching a brow.
 She could’ve sworn Donato was fond of at least Allen.

 Wow.
 I don’t really care, but aren’t you and the Foxmans close? came Olive’s thought, which came much more forcefully than the previous thoughts had.
 The prince always precursored his statements with ‘I don’t care’ which Cadence found humorous since she could feel that he in fact really did care.